S'bu Ndebele

 Sibusiso Joel "S'bu" Ndebele (born 17 October 1948) is the former Minister of Correctional Services serving from 2012 to 2014.
 He has been on the National Executive Committee (NEC) of the African National Congress (ANC) since 1997, and was the Provincial Chair of the ANC from 1998 to 2008.

 From 1994 to 2004 he was the MEC for Transport in the government of KwaZulu-Natal province.
 From 2004 to 2009 he was the Premier of the South African province of KwaZulu-Natal.
 From 2009 to 2012 he was the national Minister of Transport.

+Current ambassador of South Africa to India, since 2019 and former High Commissioner of South Africa to Australia till 2016.

 Studies

 He attended primary school at Makhaseneni, near Melmoth, and matriculated from Eshowe Teachers’ Training and High School in Eshowe.

 He obtained a degree in library science from the University of Zululand in 1972, a Bachelor of Arts degree in international politics and African politics from the University of South Africa in 1983, and an honours degree in development administration and politics in 1985.